tryigit/PlayIntegrityFix/README.md

 > [!NOTE]
 > **P**lay **I**ntegrity **F**ix Advanced > **PIFS**
 >
-> *Advanced version affects the entire system and bootloader is completely hidden 💀*
+> *New and improved version that passes the Strong test.
+Infrastructure by Lsposed developers.
+Only Google Play Services and test apps spoof, they do not affect the system.*
 >
 > **P**lay **I**ntegrity **F**ix Old > **PIF**
 >
-> *The old method is only intended to trick Google Play Services and does not affect the system.*
+> *The old method only allows you to spoof prop values such as fingerprints.
+It does not affect the system in the same way as the PIFS module.*
 >